oslabs-beta/Examin/README.md

 ## Features ⚡

-Examin is a Chrome extension that generates React unit tests for your application.
+Examin is a developer tool that generates React unit tests for your application.
 Ensure your application renders as expected before adding new features.
-Examin generates the baseline unit tests and allows developers to customize their tests for their application.
+Examin writes the baseline unit tests and allows developers to customize their tests for their application.

 - Install the Examin extension
 - Install npm dependencies for Jest/Enzyme